Amelet/DataAnalysis/numerical_data_algorithms/readme.md

 🐍part1_lin_classify_sklearn.py
 This is a Python script for linear classification using the scikit-learn library.
 The script allows the user to choose between two linear classification models: logistic regression and ridge regression.
 The script generates a sample dataset using scikit-learn's make_blobs function, and splits it into training and test sets using scikit-learn's train_test_split function.
 The script then trains the selected linear classifier on the training set and evaluates its performance using accuracy scores obtained through two cross-validation strategies: 10-fold cross-validation and a stratified shuffle split cross-validation.
 Finally, the script prints the mean, max, min, and standard deviation of the accuracy scores obtained through each cross-validation strategy.

+🐍part2_metrics.py
+This Python script is used for evaluating the quality of different classification algorithms by analyzing various performance metrics.
+Specifically, it utilizes various metrics from Scikit-Learn library to compute the precision, recall, accuracy, F1 score, log loss, and a custom weighted log loss.
+Then, it visualizes these results.

+The script operates in the following steps:

+1. **LOAD DATA**: The script loads CSV files, each representing predictions from different classification algorithms.
+Each line in the CSV file has two columns: the first column for the actual label and the second for the predicted probability.

+2. **SET THRESHOLD**: The threshold is initially set at 0.5.
+This is used to decide whether the predicted probability indicates class 1 or 0.
+If the predicted probability is greater than the threshold, it is considered as class 1, otherwise class 0.

+3. **COMPUTE METRICS**: It computes several metrics (precision, recall, accuracy, f1 score, log loss, and a custom weighted log loss) using the actual and predicted classes.
+These metrics provide a quantitative measure of the performance of the classification algorithms.

+4. **FIND OPTIMAL THRESHOLD**: This section uses the function `find_t` to compute the F1 scores for a range of thresholds (from 0.1 to 1.0).
+The function also computes the precision-recall curve.

+5. **PLOT RESULTS**: Finally, it visualizes the results with two subplots.
+The first subplot shows the precision-recall curve as a function of threshold, and the second subplot shows the F1 score as a function of threshold, highlighting the threshold that yields the maximum F1 score.
+The plots are shown for each algorithm, providing a graphical comparison of their performances.

+The script is repeated for several different algorithms ('Ideal', 'Typical', 'Awful', 'Avoids FP', 'Avoids FN'), each with their own set of predicted probabilities.
+The purpose is to compare these algorithms in terms of the aforementioned metrics and their precision-recall and F1 score curves.

 ### 📁Data preprocessing strategies
 🐍data_preprocessing.py
 This project focuses on predicting grant approval by a research funding organization using logistic regression.